All Things Stewart Springs

 to over-milked cash cow,

-to legally kidnapped realm to ???
+to legally kidnapped realm, to ???

 Will Stewart Springs ever rediscover its simple profound calling of offering the public affordable purification, healing, and rejuvenation that the place was founded on, echoing the reverential and timeless spirit of its first nations visitors?

-With spa operation shut permanently, will they be able to make a go of things by renting out lodgings and event space for outside groups to defray the hefty $2.6 million purchase price, plus the ongoing $28,000 a year -- $77 a day -- in county property taxes?
-Or gain sufficient financial support from its own affiliated groups and those interested in its academic offerings and watered-down, new-agey workshops and the almost grudging rental of grounds to a select few retreat groups not realizing (or perhaps caring) what the place has become?
+With spa operation shut permanently, will they be able to make a go of things by renting out lodgings and event space for outside groups to defray the hefty $2.6 million purchase price plus the ongoing $28,000 a year -- $77 a day -- in county property taxes?
+Or gain sufficient financial support from its own affiliated groups and those interested in its academic offerings and watered-down, new-agey workshops and the almost grudging rental of grounds to a select few retreat groups not realizing (or perhaps much caring) what the place has become?

 Time will tell.